Kenya to South Korea By Air freight, Container ship or Road

 Kenya to South Korea by Air freight

 The quickest way to get from Kenya to South Korea by plane will take about 19h 20m and departs from Jomo Kenyatta International Airport (NBO) and arrives into Incheon International Airport (ICN).
 There are flights departing every few hours on this route.
-Emirates is one of the carriers that operates regular services on this route with flights departing 1-2 times a day.
+Emirates is one of the carriers that operates regular services on this route with flights departing daily.

 Quickest air route